 - Gallery Green S400-5M (Behr)

 - Hedgerow Mist 22-21 (Pratt & Lambert)

 - Mermaid’s Cove DE5641 (Dunn Edwards)

-You can vary these shades as much as you like, as long as you understand the the goal is to not stand out.
-Disney even employs a lesser-used “No See Um Gray” that is used as a complimentary color.
-When it comes down to it, I think Disney just likes giving everything they do and use unique names.
+You can vary these shades as much as you like, as long as you understand the goal is to not stand out.
+Disney even employs a lesser-used “No See Um Gray” that is used as a complementary color.

 The Final Word

-Painting things green may be a little more science, and less magic- but that hasn’t stopped Disney from using it.
-The Disney parks are renowned all over the world for the immersive experience that they provide for kids and adults alike.
+Painting things green may be a little more science and less magic- but that hasn’t stopped Disney from using it.
+Disney parks are renowned all over the world for the immersive experience that they provide for kids and adults alike.

 Their use of Go Away Green to achieve this feat shows the power of camouflage even in everyday uses.
 Don’t be afraid to use camouflage yourself to get a small edge in security and safety.
 Here are a few other ways: